 - Athletic coaches

-Instructors may require exams be hand-written (not taken online).
+Instructors may require exams to be hand-written (not taken online).
 In such cases, your proctor will be asked to send a digital (scanned) copy of the exam to the instructor within 24 hours of the exam’s completion.
 At the discretion of the instructor, he or she may be asked to send the original in a self-addressed, stamped envelope that you provide.
 Please take caution to affix the proper postage.